tyson-swetnam/new-website/docs/code.md

 Most of my software projects are maintained through my personal GitHub username [tyson-swetnam](https://github.com/tyson-swetnam).

-All of these projects are licensed as Open Source.
+All of these projects are licensed as Open Source 🔓 🆓 :material-open-source-initiative: :fontawesome-brands-creative-commons:.
 Any projects which I have built upon retain their original licenses.

-🔓 🆓 :material-open-source-initiative:

 <figure markdown>
     ![python](https://upload.wikimedia.org/wikipedia/commons/c/c3/Python-logo-notext.svg){ width="100" }